devilarms83/mongo-social-api/README.md

     USER

-    Create a new user: POST /api/users
-    Get all users: GET /api/users
+    Create a new user: POST /api/users | include username & email Get all users: GET /api/users
     Get a single user by its id: GET /api/users/:userId Update a user by its id: PUT /api/users/:userId